 Located in the Khanyar district of Srinagar (J&K), the Roza Bal shrine continues to divide opinions on whether it is the burial of Saint Yuz Asaf or that of Jesus Christ himself.
 Moreover, there’s still a nip in the air in Srinagar and the nights can get quite cold.

-3. Go for Fishing in Parvati River, Kasol
+3. Go Fishing in Parvati River, Kasol

-Tucked in the Kasol district of Himachal Pradesh, the Parvati river valley offers a chance to indulge in trout fishing amidst the picturesque views.
+Tucked in the Kasol district of Himachal Pradesh, the Parvati River valley offers a chance to indulge in trout fishing amidst the picturesque views.

 4. Visit the highest inhabited village, Kibber